 This is the first UK study to quantify delays throughout the care pathway of children of all ages with suspected meningitis.
 Parent interview was used to corroborate data from medical records.
 In terms of limitations, our sample included 70 cases of meningitis, so lacked the power to detect small differences between different meningitis aetiologies.
 Some children had incomplete data recorded, so wherever possible delays were analysed in both hours and days – with the same conclusions in all cases.
 Where time to LP was not documented in the medical notes, it was determined from CSF processing time, which would have been shortly after the procedure.
-LP analyses were repeated after removing these cases, with the same conclusions.
-Our study occurred in three large, urban teaching hospitals in southern England, and may not reflect smaller hospitals in other parts of the UK.
+Analyses were repeated after removing these cases, with the same conclusions.
+Our study occurred in three large, urban teaching hospitals in southern England, and may not reflect smaller hospitals or other parts of the UK.
 All centres had a PICU, skewing the study population towards more severe disease, although only a minority of patients (16%) required PICU.[5]

 Our findings are consistent with existing meningitis literature.
 Before hospital admission, 37% of children were seen by a GP, similar to 32% in a study of infants aged <90 days with bacterial meningitis.[23]
 Median time to LP was 4.8 hours, compared with 5.5-5.9 hours reported in British and French adults with bacterial meningitis.[24,25] LP was performed after antibiotic initiation in 62% of children, similar to the 59-77% described in other British paediatric studies,[22,23] and 61% in Swedish adults with suspected meningitis.[10]
 Median time to antibiotics (3.1 hours) was similar to 3.0 hours reported in US children and adults with suspected meningitis.[26]
 Median time to antibiotics for children admitted to PICU (1.4 hours) was similar to 1.9 hours reported for sepsis in a Canadian PICU.[27]
 Mean time to antibiotics for cases of meningitis was 6.4 hours, compared to 4.0 hours in another British study of paediatric meningitis.[22]
 In studies of paediatric bacterial meningitis, reported mean times to antibiotics are 1.2-2.0 hours,[6,23,28] compared to 10.1 hours for this subgroup in our study, though our figure was based on few cases (n=5).

 Paediatric meningitis is difficult to distinguish from other childhood infections, particularly early in the illness.[29–33] Less than half of GPs trainees undertake a paediatric placement, and initiatives to address this should increase exposure to children with meningitis.[34]
 Irrespective of paediatric placements, all GPs should receive training to recognise serious bacterial disease in children in primary care, using guidelines from NICE and the Meningitis Research Foundation.[14,35] Our study also highlights the need to improve recognition and investigation of meningitis in children aged ≥3 months.
 UK guidelines recommend LP for all febrile infants aged <1 month, and all febrile infants aged 1-3 months who appear unwell or have abnormal WBC count,[14] whereas in older children the decision is based on clinical assessment.[13]
 In our study, the rate of meningitis in infants aged <3 months undergoing LP (16%) was similar to the rate in children aged ≥3 months undergoing LP (19%).[5]
-However, the older group experienced significantly longer delays to LP, probably because of time taken for evaluation.
-Delays may also occur due to diagnostic difficulty given the relatively rarity of meningitis in older children, and poor cooperation with LP, which may result in needing sedation.
+However, the older group experienced significantly longer time to LP, probably because of time taken for evaluation.
+Delays may also occur due to diagnostic difficulty given the relatively rarity of meningitis in older children, and poor cooperation with LP, which may result in the child needing sedation.